 Also, as you add your items to your virtual cart, the total is updated.
 This way you know exactly what you are spending.
 This is such a great way to stay within your budget.
 When I shop at the store, it doesn’t matter how well I’ve calculated, the total at the register is always off from what I was counting on.

 4. It’s better service.

 Not every Walmart is equal.
 I’ve had some really great experiences with employees and some not so great experiences.
-But with grocery pick up, you get some great service.
+But with grocery pick up, you get great individualized service.
 After each pick up I have completed an online survey.

 I’ve never had that kind of concern in store.

 1. You don’t pick it out yourself.

 Walmart’s promise is to only pick the best selection, and for the most part I have found that to be true.
 The one time I gave them a 3 on my survey, I received Romaine lettuce that was brown on the tips.

 After cutting the tips off, I was able to use the rest of the lettuce, but had I been in the store and seen it, I probably wouldn’t have purchased it.
 I did receive my money back for the lettuce.

 Every single time I have used this service I have been given a substitution which honestly, could almost be considered a pro.
 Here’s how it works.
 If they are out of a certain product that you ordered, they will substitute it with something similar but better and not charge you the difference.